Penn Transformation Partners Selected May 20, 2026

 • Platform constraints are addressable.
 Wider platforms and "load and go" dwells reduce the bottleneck the 2024 study said was binding.

 • Tunnel capacity is the real ceiling.
 Hudson at roughly 24 trains per hour plus East River at roughly 20 sets the system-wide cap.
-The station configuration determines how much of that ceiling actually translates into service.
+The station configuration determines how much of that ceiling translates into service.

 • Unified dispatching is required.
 AC and DC traction differences are real but solvable.
 The harder problem is operating discipline across three agencies.